kartik-venugopal/swift-ffmpeg-player/README.md

 Are you totally new to ffmpeg ?
 You just read/heard that there is this awesome library that plays everything and now you want to get started programming with it ?
 Great, you will like this.

 Are you totally new to AVAudioEngine and you want to see a basic usage of it ?
 Great, you will find it here.
-For a more full-fledged AVAudioEngine setup, I point you to my other (far bigger) project: [Aural Player](https://github.com/maculateConception/aural-player)

 If there are others like me out there who are dying to harness the awesome power of ffmpeg and develop their own audio apps, I'd like to at least give them enough to get started on their addictive journey!